Career management for research staff

 The Concordat to Support the Career Development of Researchers is a national document that sets out the expectations and responsibilities of researchers, their managers, employers and funders.
 It is a good idea to have a look at it and see what your responsibilities are and what support you can expect in return!
 We are fully committed to implementing the Concordat at Bath and have a regularly updated action plan.
 As a result the University holds the HR Excellence in Research Award.

-The University has a Code of Practice for the Employment of Research Staff to create a supportive and active research culture that fosters high achievement.
+The Universities Vision for Research Staff and Code of Practice for the Employment of Research Staff aim to create a supportive and active research culture that fosters high achievement.
 Research staff and managers are obliged to comply with the Code of Practice.
 It lists the responsibilities of the University and Principal Investigators, but also those of researchers themselves.

 Departmental Research Staff Co-ordinators